hualin999/Dangerous_Telegram/README.md

 This has led to the uncontrolled (without legal constraints) spread of various **Trojans** and **Malware** disguised as phishing links (like official download link/installation package or Chinese installation package) or Chinese community chat files (Especially Telegram downloads chat files by default).

-## Project Objective
+# Project Objective

-**The purpose of this project is to analyze some Malware and Trojan samples that are currently spreading widely in the Telegram Chinese community, and to translate the relevant threat intelligence information into a specific analysis model for MISP.**
+**The purpose of this project is to analyze some Malware and Trojan samples that are currently spreading widely in the Telegram Chinese community, and to translate the relevant threat intelligence information into a specific analysis model for MISP (for example, [MISP objects](https://www.misp-project.org/objects.html)).**

-## Sample Analysis Procedure
+# Sample Analysis Procedure

+### ⚠️ <u>WARNING!
+The links below contain Malware and Trojans, PLEASE DO NOT CLICK ON THEM!</u>

 The original sample was taken from ``http://telegram-vip.com``, a phishing site disguised as a Chinese version of Telegram :

 ![alt Fake Chinese version of Telegram website](./images/p1.png)

-The home page of the website has links to download the so-called versions, but if you click on the links to download **Telegram for Mac** or **Telegram for Windows**, the downloaded file will be a Windows installer named ``tsetup.2.1.10.exe``.
-If you click on the link to download Telegram for Android or iPhone, you will be redirected to another page :
+The home page of the website has links to download the so-called versions, but if you click on the links to download ``Telegram for Mac`` or ``Telegram for Windows``, the downloaded file will be a Windows installer named ``tsetup.2.1.10.exe``.
+If you click on the link to download ``Telegram for Android`` or ``Telegram for iPhone``, you will be redirected to another page :

 ![alt Download page](./images/p2.png)